Central Massachusetts Railroad: Rail trail plans

-In 1996 the towns along the eastern portion of the Central Massachusetts Branch requested permission to convert the route between Clematis Brook and Berlin into the Wayside Rail Trail.
+In 1996 the towns along the eastern portion of the Central Massachusetts Branch requested permission to convert the route between Clematis Brook and Berlin into what was then proposed as the Wayside Rail Trail.
 The MBTA agreed to lease the property for the project with the stipulation that it would retain the right to revert it to a commuter rail line and that the trail would be policed and maintained by the communities themselves.
 Every town along the route except for Weston accepted the terms but without unanimous approval the trail took a while to come to fruition.
 Waltham moved ahead to convert the property in their city anyway reasoning that even if service were restored it would start from a new connection at Stony Brook west of their city limits.
-As of Spring 2021, Weston and Wayland have moved forward and have opened a 5 mile paved section of the trail from the bridge over the MBTA Fitchburg line at the Waltham-Weston border as far west as Wayland Station near the intersection of Route 126 and US 20.
+In 2010, the Massachusetts DCR executed a 99-year lease with the MBTA to build what was renamed the Mass Central Rail Trail—Wayside, 23 miles from Berlin to Waltham.
+However, construction took significantly longer and is still planned or ongoing in various sections, as DCR funding was limited and various funding sources were identified.
+Waltham eventually completed the main Waltham section in 2023, except for the Linden Street Bridge that DCR will complete restoration in 2025.
+As of 2019, DCR moved forward in Weston and Wayland and opened a 4.5 mile paved section of the trail from Stony Brook Bridge over the MBTA Fitchburg line at the Waltham-Weston border as far west as Wayland Station near the intersection of Route 126 and US 20.
 A crushed stone continuation connects the fully paved portion with the shopping center at the intersection of US 20 and Andrew Ave in Wayland.
+In Sudbury and Hudson, a 7.6 mile paved section is under construction in partnership between DCR and Eversource's buried power line project, with an estimated completion in 2026.